 1 person favorited this theater

-The cinema facade had a cream faiance tiles and the entrance was recessed above the canopy.
-There is a parade of shop units on both sides of the entrance, again with cream faiance tiles.
+The cinema façade had a cream faience tiles and was recessed above the canopy and entrance.
+There is a parade of shop units on both sides of the entrance, again with cream faience tiles.
 Inside the auditorium, seating was provided on a stadium plan, with a raised section at the rear.
 The stalls seated 730 and raised tiered circle section seated 279.
 There were long deep troughs in the auditorium ceiling which contained concealed lighting.

 It soon became known and advertised as the Odeon Sudbury, but it was not a very successful Odeon and was closed on 27th October 1956 with George Baker in "A Hill in Korea" and Kenneth More in "Raising A Riot".